SriramBharath-7/SriramBharath-7/README.md

 <img align="right" alt="Animated coding GIF" src="./gif/programming.gif" width="300" style="margin-left:16px; border-radius:6px;" />

-- 🐍 Python Coder with a creative mind
+- 🛡️ Aspiring Ethical Hacker and Cybersecurity Expert focused on defending the digital world
-- 🧠 Ethical Hacker in training — security is the game, knowledge is the weapon
+- 🧠 I learn anything that sparks my curiosity, whether it's Python, tech, or random deep stuff
-- 🧱 100 Days of Code Python (*rewriting my own path from Day 46 onward*)
+- 🎮 Building SOVEREIGN RPG, a Solo Leveling-inspired life system inside Notion
-- 🎮 Gamer at heart, building tools like **SOVEREIGN RPG** on Notion
+- 🎥 I love anime, editing, and creating content that feels real
-- 🔭 Exploring Git, automation, hacking labs, and full-stack foundations
+- 🧩 I like solving things from scratch and always chase mastery over shortcuts
-- 🎥 Editor & content creator on the side <br></br>
+- 🌟 “In the future, I won’t just be watching the game — I’ll be the firewall the world relies on.” <br></br>

-*“I’m not chasing trends — I’m building a future where I’m the final firewall.”* <br></br>
+*“I’m not built to follow paths.
+I’m here to forge my own — with curiosity as my compass and chaos as my training ground.”* <br></br>

 ---